eddmann/eddmann.github.io/_posts/2014/2014-01-20-implementing-a-dynamic-vector-array-in-c.md

 }
 ```

-To simplify the use of the vector implementation the header file defines a few macro functions which can be used in place of the base function calls.
+To simplify the use of the vector implementation, the header file defines a few macro functions which can be used in place of the base function calls.
-Below highlights these definition in practice, removing some of the verbosity present in the previous example.
+Below is an example that highlights these definitions in practice, reducing some of the verbosity present in the previous example.

 ```c
 #include <stdio.h>